CPJPRINCE/auto_classification_generator/README.md

 ## Filtering

 By default hidden folders and folders named 'meta' will be ignored.

-You can enable hidden folders using `--hidden`
+You can include hidden folders by using the option `--hidden`

 ## Skip

-If you just want to generate a spreadsheet without a reference code you can add `--skip`.
+If you just want to generate a spreadsheet without a reference code you can add `--skip`, and it will gsimply generate a spreadsheet without the Archive_Reference

 ## Options: